-FWA training is provided to all Board Members and Employees as part of the overall compliance training courses in order to help detect, prevent, and remediate FWA.
+FWA training is provided to all Board Members, contractors, and employees as part of the overall compliance training courses in order to help detect, prevent, and remediate FWA.
 First-tier, downstream and related parties (FDRs) are also required to complete FWA training.
-CalOptima Health's FWA training provides guidance to Board Members, Employees, and FDRs on how to identify activities and behaviors that would constitute FWA and how to report suspected, or actual, FWA activities.
+CalOptima Health's FWA training provides guidance to Board Members, employees, contractors, and FDRs on how to identify activities and behaviors that would constitute FWA and how to report suspected, or actual, FWA activities.
 Training materials are retained for a period of at least ten (10) years, and such training includes, but is not limited to:

-- ▶ The process for detection, prevention, and reporting of suspected or actual FWA; - ► Common types of Member FWA and FDR FWA as well as common local and national schemes relevant to managed care organization operations; - ▶ Information on how to identify FWA in CalOptima Health Programs (e.g., suspicious activities suggesting CalOptima Health Members, or their family members, may be engaged in improper drug utilization or drug-seeking behavior, conduct suggesting improper utilization, persons offering kickbacks for referring, or enrolling, individuals in the CalOptima Health Programs, etc.); - ▶ Information on how to identify potential prescription drug FWA (e.g., identification of significant outliers whose drug utilization patterns far exceed those of the average Member in terms of cost or quantity, disproportionate utilization of controlled substances, use of prescription medications for excessive periods of time, high-volume prescriptions of a particular manufacturer's drugs, submission of false claims or false data for prescription drug claims, misrepresenting the type of drug that was actually dispensed, excessive prescriptions by a particular physician, etc.);
+- ▶ The process for detection, prevention, and reporting of suspected or actual FWA; - ► Common types of member FWA and FDR FWA as well as common local and national schemes relevant to managed care organization operations; - ► Information on how to identify FWA in CalOptima Health Programs (e.g., suspicious activities suggesting CalOptima Health members, or their family members, may be engaged in improper drug utilization or drug-seeking behavior, conduct suggesting improper utilization, persons offering kickbacks for referring, etc.); - ▶ Information on how to identify potential prescription drug FWA (e.g., identification of significant outliers whose drug utilization patterns far exceed those of the average member in terms of cost or quantity, disproportionate utilization of controlled substances, use of prescription medications for excessive periods of time, misrepresenting the type of drug that was actually dispensed, excessive prescriptions by a particular physician, etc.);

-- ► How to report potential FWA using CalOptima Health's reporting options, including CalOptima Health's Compliance and Ethics Hotline; - ► CalOptima Health's policy of non-retaliation and non-retribution toward individuals who make such reports in good faith; and - ▶ Information on the False Claims Act and CalOptima Health's requirement to train Employees and FDRs on the False Claims Act and other applicable FWA laws.
+- ► How to report potential FWA using CalOptima Health's reporting options, including CalOptima Health's Compliance and Ethics Hotline; - ► CalOptima Health's policy of non-retaliation and non-retribution toward individuals who make such reports in good faith; and - ▶ Information on the False Claims Act and CalOptima Health's requirement to train employees and FDRs on the False Claims Act and other applicable FWA laws.

-CalOptima Health shall provide Board Members, Employees, FDRs, and Members with reminders and additional training and educational materials through print and electronic communications, including, but not limited to, newsletters, alerts, and/or applicable meetings.
+CalOptima Health shall provide Board Members, employees, contractors, FDRs, and members with reminders and additional training and educational materials through print and electronic communications, including, but not limited to, newsletters, alerts, and/or applicable meetings.